mauromago/ds18b20med/README.md

 # ds18b20med
 arduino library for read temperature from ds18b20 with multiple read and median value.
-It require SPI library.

-Using DS18B20 with Arduino for read outside temperature i discovered that air is not so uniform in its temperature. so i implemented code to make more read and calculate the median value.
-Now, to make my code more easy to write i put this code in a library.
-More important part are copied from other and older library not by me.
+Using DS18B20 with Arduino for read outside temperature I discovered that air is not so uniform in its temperature. so I implemented code to make more read and calculate the median value.
+Now, to make my code more easy to write I put this code in a library.
+More important part are copied from other and older library not wrote by me.

+# Update
+Correceted some bug
+This library can work on one sensor per pin only.
+Library don't check interupt, so not suggested to use if your code usa int.
+It don't check CRC too

 # ------